Akina-Aoki/python_course/exercises/exercise_1.md

 ## 7. Theory

-a) What is the difference between input() and print() in Python?
+a) What is the difference between input() and print() in Python? input()
+- is like a "reciever of data" or "container" for a variable that the user types. print()
+- displays the "output" or "result" from a code.

 b) What data type does the input() function return by default?
 How can you use it to get numeric input?
+- string is always default.
+- Convert the string data type variable into float or integer data type.

 c) Explain how formatted string literals (f-strings) improve readability in output statements.
 Give an example.
+- f-strings lets the output look more clean compared to using +.
+- It is easier to read and change the variable because I can see where the variable will exactly be printed in the output.
+- No need to convert types because f-strings can handle it.
+- Changing variables is simple because I just need to update the varibale and not the whole sentence.

 d) Can a variable change its data type during runtime in Python?
 Show an example.
+YES
+- Variables are flexible.
+It is decided automatically based on the VALUE of the variable.
+- The VALUE can change depedning on the data type(string, float, integer, Bolean).
+- Example:
+x = 5 # Variable x is int
+x = "hi"  #Variable x is string x = 3.14  # Variable x is float

 e) What does it mean that Python is "dynamically typed"?
-How is that different from statically typed languages?
+How is that different from statically typed languages? dynamic means
+- No variable type declaration
+- Variable is automatically decided when the program runs

+- Dynamic sample
+x = 5 # Variable x is int
+x = "hi"  #Variable x is string x = 3.14  # Variable x is float

+- Static sample
+Java
+int = x 10;   # x must be an int x = "ten"   #  Error: can't assign string to integer

 ## Glossary